saitejaits/devTinder-web/README.md

 - Show Toast message on show message
 - New Page - See all my connections
 - New Page - See all my connections Requests
+- Feature - Accept/Reject Connection Request

+Remaining:
+- Send/ignore the user cardd from Feed
+- Signup New User
+- End To End Testing

 - Body